phycoding/charged_particle_simulation/README.md

-# Charged Particle Simulation with SympNet
+# Charged Particle Simulation with PINN, PNN and SympNet

 ## Project Overview